A Short Analysis of William Blake’s ‘A Poison Tree’

 ‘A Poison Tree’ is one of English literature’s most striking explorations of the corrupting effects of anger.
 It is one of William Blake’s miniature masterpieces.
 What do you think of ‘A Poison Tree’, and what would you add to our analysis?

 Continue to explore the world of Blake’s poetry with our analysis of ‘The Lamb’, our overview of his poem known as ‘Jerusalem’, and his scathing indictment of poverty and misery in London.
 If you’re looking for a good edition of Blake’s work, we recommend Selected Poetry (Oxford World’s Classics).
+We’ve offered more tips for the close reading of poetry here.

 Image: William Blake’s illustration for ‘A Poison Tree’, via Wikimedia Commons.